 The Santa Ynez Valley is widely recognized for its world-class wineries and tasting rooms that dot the rolling hillsides.
 Visitors can also enjoy browsing the valley’s distinctive art galleries, boutiques, and antique stores.

 Cambria is a wonderful destination for a romantic getaway.
-Most Cambria’s hotels are situated along Moonstone Beach.
+Most of Cambria’s hotels are situated along Moonstone Beach.
 Just up the road from Cambria is Hearst Castle.
 Paso Robles wine country is only a 30-minute drive from town.

 Harmony California is a nice side trip on your way to Hearst Castle.
 Take the time to stop and visit this little town on your next trip along the central coast.
 Harmony features theBackroads Gallery, gift Harmony Glassworks, and a winery.